 Four sites were selected to integrate different configurations in the application of storage.
 The fundamental operation of the energy storage system will be to store energy at times of low load seen on the network and dissipate energy at times of high load in order to actively manage the load on both the LV and HV networks.
-More specific applications include peak shaving; load shifting, transmission and distribution support, and emergency back-up.
-Through this project WPD will be able to develop an alternative connection agreement for behind the meter storage designed for Commercial & Industrial customers.
+More specific applications include peak shaving; load shifting, transmission and distribution support, and islanding or emergency back-up.
+Through this project WPD will be able to develop an alternative connection agreement for behind the meter storage designed for Industrial & Commercial Customers.